GeGe-K/Awwwards/README.md

 ### *Gloria Givondo* (21/12/2018)

 ## Description
-An application which allows a user to post a project he/she has created and get it reviewed by his/her peers.
+An application which allows a user to post a project he/she has created and get it reviewed by his/her peers according to:

+* Design
+* Usability
+* Content

 You can view the live link [here](https://awwwwwardz.herokuapp.com/)